-Each modern combat maneuver battalion must have a scout company.
+Most modern combat maneuver battalions must have a scout company.
 Its mission is to detect and engage enemy forces to determine their strength, and to destroy enemy reconnaissance elements.
 Since the modern world is covered with roads, a simple light truck is the best platform for this mission, as explained here: Scout Trucks The basic jeep performed this task during World War II and can do so today.
 However, the diesel powered Toyota Hilux (similar to the Tacoma) is common throughout the world and can be acquired and maintained at a far lower cost.

 The value of light commercial trucks as crew weapon transports arose in poor Africa, and became known as "technicals."
 A great variety of weaponry is mounted that threatens expensive helicopters and APCs.
 This simplicity allows better weaponry by skimping on the cost of the platform.
 This has been adopted in several modern armies who now purchase cheap commercial vehicles for military use.

 This would be an abrupt change for big spending organizations like the US Army.
 The HMMWV was introduced two decades ago as the replacement for the jeep, costing three times more.
 This is a decent vehicle, but was criticized in recent occupations since it was not designed to minimize damage from land mines and off-road mines (now called IEDs).
 As a result, the increasing dysfunctional Pentagon bureaucracy has begun to purchase a new light truck known as the Joint Light Tactical Vehicle JLTV for over $1 million each!
 This may not seem outrageous to Generals who recently purchased Stryker IAVs for $4.6 million each.
-In addition, the JLTV burns four times more fuel as a Toyota and breaks down far more often.
+In addition, the JLTV burns four times more fuel than a Toyota and breaks down far more often.
 Armies must abandon efforts to build custom trucks and focus on simple modifications to proven commercial trucks made cheaply with mass production.

 Organization and Equipment